MiraGe: Editable 2D Images using Gaussian Splatting: Experiments

 It is important to note that although our model takes longer to train, it quickly achieves better results than GaussianImage.
 The trend we observe is illustrated in Fig. \ref{fig:psnr-comp}, which also includes the number of initial Gaussians, indicating how densely the space has been filled.
 We see a clear upward trend in performance as the density of the Gaussian initialization increases.

-Due to our particular focus on animation, we analyzed FPS trends to benchmark real-time performance.
-Fig. \ref{fig:fps-comp} shows that while our model introduces a higher number of parameters, leading to a decrease in FPS compared to GaussianImage, it maintains the ability to render animations in real time

-\paragraph{Manual modification} \our{} allows for manual manipulation of 2D images.
+\textbf{Manual modification} \our{} allows for manual manipulation of 2D images.
 By leveraging GaMeS parameterization, each Gaussian component is represented as a triangle.
-Vertices can then be independently adjusted and moved within 3D space, enabling flexible image modification (Fig.~\ref{fig:schema},~\ref{fig:kura1}).
+Vertices can be independently adjusted and moved within 3D space, enabling flexible image modification~(Fig.~\ref{fig:schema}).

 We demonstrate examples of modifications using datasets such as DIV2K, Kodak, and Animals\footnote{\url{https://www.kaggle.com/datasets/alessiocorrado99/animals10}}.
 Additionally, we generated our own 2D images using DALL-E 3 to illustrate the benefits of our method.
-We can obtain modifications of small details like changing fingers position (Fig.~\ref{fig:teser11}), human facial expressions (Fig.~\ref{fig:czlowiek}) or dog poses (Fig.~\ref{fig:artefakty}).
-As \our{} can trained in a 3D context, we can implement modifications in the third dimension to create the illusion of 3D transformation (Fig.~\ref{fig:teaser},~\ref{fig:catcomparision}).
+We can obtain modifications of small details like changing fingers' position (Fig.~\ref{fig:teser11}), human facial expressions (Fig.~\ref{fig:czlowiek}) or dog poses (Fig.~\ref{fig:artefakty}).
+As \our{} can trained in a 3D context, we can implement modifications in the third dimension to create the illusion of 3D transformation (Fig.~\ref{fig:flaga},~\ref{fig:catcomparision}).

 It is crucial to note that when we displace elements from the foreground, the background remains unseen because the model only reconstructs the objects.
-This is demonstrated in Fig.~\ref{fig:artefakty}, where artifacts are apparent on the hind paw of the depicted animal.
+This is demonstrated in Fig.~\ref{fig:artefakty}, where artifacts are apparent on the hind paw of the animal depicted.
+To reduce such a problem, we can use Inpainting \citep{perche2024inpainting} on the image background.

+We conducted a comparative analysis of our editing approach against the DragGAN model \citep{Pan2023}.
+Here, we focus on the ability to perform localized edits, such as closing the mouth, while preserving other features, such as dimples (see Fig. \ref{fig:porowanieniezgan}).
+The visual results, presented in Fig. \ref{fig:porowanieniezganzmienia}, highlight key distinctions between the two models.
+As DragGAN is a generative model, modifications often result in unintended global transformations, for instance, attempting to adjust a leg's position may inadvertently modify facial features.
+In contrast, our method demonstrates the ability to move elements like the leg with realistic results and without compromising other aspects of the image.